 For more information on the UK Chapter, contact Dr. Eugenio Zapata-Solvas, Chair of the UK Chapter, at email@example.com.

 If you would like to receive periodic updates regarding the United Kingdom Chapter, click here to be included on our email list.

-Upcoming Workshop to Recognize Outstanding Ceramics Students
+Workshop Recognizes Outstanding Ceramics Students

 Bernhard Leube — University of Liverpool

 Chao Yun — University of Cambridge

 To view the abstracts for this workshop, click here.

 To view the agenda for this workshop, click here.